Internet of Things / IoT – Short Explanation

 This partnership of AI and IoT has coined the creation of a new phrase – AIoT or the Artificial Intelligence of Things.
 In this context, AI functions as the brains of the system, while the IoT sensors act as a digital nervous system.
 These “smart” devices can make companies and individuals significantly more efficient and effective.
 With their ability to learn and also act on patterns in data, they can make decisions without human intervention.

 AIoT could be used in retail to provide an improved shopping experience based on demographics, or within smart cities to help improve traffic congestion.
 In addition, AIoT has been used to improve fleet management as well as the management of office building environments.
-However, AIoT’s full potential is still unexplored as, at the current time, data speeds are still a limitation.
+The integration of AI has allowed IoT devices to not only collect data but also interpret and take action based on it, making operations more efficient.
+This process often involves complex sentiment analysis using NLP, a capability detailed further in a discussion on sentiment analysis using NLP.
+This opens up a myriad of possibilities for future applications that could further revolutionize the way we interact with technology.